Policy recommendations for cities and municipalities

 Carbon-smart Urban Green Infrastructure as a Climate Solution

-Welcome to read the CO-CARBON policy recommendations for cities.
+Welcome to read the CO-CARBON policy recommendations for cities, published in May 2023.
 You can either download the recommendations below as a PDF file or alternatively read them on this webpage.

 Carbon-smart urban green infrastructure as a climate solution